Military Records Correction & Appeal Lawyer (BCMR/BCNR) and Officer Grade Determinations – Military Defense Lawyer

 The Military Justice System Includes Many Different Adverse Actions That Could Seriously Harm The Career And Future Of Military Members

 While general court-martial (and sometimes special court-martial) successes may result in more public recognition, there are many other military adverse actions that could have a dramatically negatively impact on a military member’s career and future.
-Our civilian defense attorneys handle these adverse military actions.
+Our civilian defense attorneys also handle these adverse military actions.

 The military service branches have various boards that consider and “hear” appeals of all types of administrative military adverse actions – performance reports, denial of re-enlistment, demotion, denial/removal of promotion, written counselings, admonishments, reprimands, Article 15s, administrative discharge/separations.
 These administrative appeal boards include:

-• The Army DASEB
+• The Army DASEB (Department of Army Suitability Evaluation Board)

-• The Air Force ERAB
+• The Air Force ERAB (Evaluation Reports Appeal Board)

 • The Army Discharge Review Board (ADRB), Air Force Discharge Review Board (AFDRB), Navy Discharge Review Board (NDRB)